Kyuwri/Kyuwri/README.md

 🍿 Hi!
 Ty for visting my page!
 You can call me Kyu, Dirt, Kiwi, or whatever you want.
 I don't really have much here QuQ Feel free to interact, sit with me, or whatever! ^^ Anytime I'm online, I'll most likely be semi-offtab ethier watching YouTube, drawing, reading, and stalking from the sidelines unknowingly.
 I apologise if I don't type much I tend to be quite quiet, we just be chilling fr.

 ‼️ Some notes ig: I don't RP at all, get too worried about what to say.
-Don't act like a ship with me, unless I say you can
+Don't act like a ship with me, unless I say you can.
+I showtimer in a world of funnybunnyers 😞

 ### Currently playing: